laszewski/laszewski.github.io/content/post/project-multicloud-x.md

 4. Put everything in a container so it can be run on Linux, Mac and Windows.
-5. Create a convenient command line tool that allows starting the service, interacting with it, and making this really easy to use.
-THe command line will hide the docker commands while providing human readable abbreviations.
+5. Create a convenient command line tool that allows starting the service, interacting with it, and making this easy to use.
+The command line will hide the docker commands while providing human readable abbreviations.
 6. Deliver unit tests with pytests
 6. Deliver a high-quality report including benchmarks
 7. Integrate authentication to the cloud providers and to the REST service.
 8. Use Yaml for the configuration of the service
 9. Do the development in a container using 20.04.
 We will create a DOckerfile
-10. The code will be developed in GitHub at cloudmesh-nlp, which will be set up by Gregor
+10. The code will be developed in GitHub at cloudmesh, which will be set up by Gregor

 ## Requirements